klaviyo/developer-slack-readme/README.md

 **#product-launches**

 When Klaviyo has a new product or feature launch, we will post about it and discuss it in this channel

-**#random**

-This channel is for random articles/discussions.
-Please avoid anything that could be viewed as controversial, we are fostering an inclusive and welcoming community, this is not the place to argue (you can use the rest of the internet for that).

 **#read-me**